 Have you ever heard of Fort Mose in St. Augustine Florida?
-Thousands of visitors flock to St. Augustine, Florida for the history, food and beautiful views of the ocean.
-St. Augustine is a city on the northeast coast of Florida.
-It’s known for its Spanish architecture and claims to be the oldest city in the United States.
-However many people don’t know the importance of Fort Mose in St. Augustine and it’s contribution to the African-American experience.
+Thousands of visitors flock to St. Augustine, Florida for the history, food, and beautiful views of the ocean.
+St. Augustine is a well-known historical city on the northeast coast of Florida.
+The city is known for its Spanish architecture and claims to be the oldest city in the United States.
+However many people don’t know the importance of Fort Mose in St. Augustine and its contribution to the African-American experience.

 In 1738, Fort Mose was the first free black settlement in the US.
-The Spanish government offered asylum to escaped African slaves and in return they had to convert to Catholicism.
-In addition, the men also had to serve four years military service to Spain.
+The Spanish government offered asylum to escaped African slaves and in return, they had to convert to Catholicism.
+In addition, the men also had to serve four years of military service in Spain.
 This created a line of defense from the British.
-Therefore Spain could destabilize the plantation economy of the British colonies by creating a free black community to attract slaves seeking escape and refuge from British slavery.
+Therefore Spain could destabilize the plantation economy of the British colonies by creating a free black community to attract slaves seeking refuge from British slavery.

 Our family Fort Mose visit included a trip to their hands-on museum.
-There is a $2 admission fee that included a historical coloring book which is great for kids.
-Next, our outdoor walking tour with live characters demonstrated the journey of the slave and all the experiences endured on the road to freedom.
-Once we entered the fort, we were able to watch the militia train and use weapons of that period.
+An extra $2 admission fee includes a historical coloring book, which is great for kids.
+Next, our outdoor walking tour with live characters demonstrated the journey of a slave and all the experiences endured on the road to freedom.
+Once we entered the fort, we watched the militia train and use weapons of that period.
 This amazing experience is a must for all families!